5 Free Alerts Every Business Needs

 • Your email inbox can quickly become overwhelmed with alerts, so generally set them to send no more than once a day (unless you are monitoring for potential hacks).

 • If your name is common or shared with someone in the public eye, then you can include a – sign to remove a location (if the person is somewhere overseas) or an industry (if the someone is an actor/musician).
-Make sure the – is up against the word you want removed, with no spaces. (e.g. “don draper” –mad )
+Make sure the – is up against the word you want with no spaces. (e.g. “don draper” –mad )

 2. Uptime Robot